stanford-rc/globus.stanford.edu/client/install.md

   installed.

-The instructions linked above will walk you through downloading Globus Connect Personal, installing it, and creating a collection representing your local machine.
+The instructions linked above will walk you through downloading Globus Connect Personal, installing it, and creating a Mapped Collection representing your local machine.

 {% include info-box.html
    icon="id-card"